$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: Summary

 In this work, we perform a coupled-channel calculation to study the molecular states produced from interactions $\Xi_c^*\bar{D}^*$, $\Xi'_c\bar{D}^*$,$\Xi^*_c\bar{D}$, $\Xi_c\bar{D}^*$, $\Xi'_c\bar{D}$, $\Lambda_c\bar{D}_s^{*}$, $\Xi_c\bar{D}$, $\Lambda_c\bar{D}_s$, and $\Lambda J/\psi$.
 The poles of the molecular states are searched in complex energy plane in the qBSE approach.
 With the help of effective Lagrangian, the potential kernel can be constructed by meson exchanges.
 With the scattering amplitudes obtained, the invariant mass spectra are estimated and compared with the experiment.
 Based on the current results, the understanding of the experimentally observed $P^{\Lambda}_{\psi s}(4459)$ and $P^{\Lambda}_{\psi s}(4438)$, as well as their partners, can be drawn as follows.

 \begin{itemize}

-\item The $\Xi_c \bar{D}^{*}$ state with spin parity $1/2^-$ can reproduce the general lineshape of the structure $P^{\Lambda}_{\psi s}(4459)$ in the $J/\psi\Lambda$ invariant mass spectrum.
-However, the contribution from the $\Xi_c \bar{D}^{*}$ state with $3/2^-$, which is lower than the $1/2^-$ state, can not be excluded due to its very small width.
+\item The $\Xi_c \bar{D}^{*}$ state with spin parity $1/2^-$ can reproduce the general line shape of the structure $P^{\Lambda}_{\psi s}(4459)$ in the $J/\psi\Lambda$ invariant mass spectrum.
+However, the contribution from the $\Xi_c \bar{D}^{*}$ state with $3/2^-$, which is lower than the $1/2^-$ state, cannot be excluded due to its very small width.
 The high-precision data is required to understand its role in this structure.